auth0/docs/articles/quickstart/webapp/nodejs/_includes/_login.md

 * Domain
 * Callback URL

 The route creates an instance of the `auth0.WebAuth` object.
-Then, the route calls the `authorize` method and redirects the user to the Auth0 hosted login page.
+Then, the route calls the `authorize` method and redirects the user to the login page.

 You need to make sure you get an OIDC-conformant response.
 You can achieve it two ways:
 * set the audience.